Siege of Yorktown: Articles of capitulation

-Article XI.
-Proper hospitals to be furnished for the sick and wounded.
-They are to be attended by their own surgeons on parole; and they are to be furnished with medicines and stores from the American hospitals.

-The hospital stores now at York and Gloucester shall be delivered for the use of the British sick and wounded.
-Passports will be granted for procuring them further supplies from New York, as occasion may require; and proper hospitals will be furnished for the reception of the sick and wounded of the two garrisons.
+Under Article XI, proper hospitals were to be furnished for the sick and wounded British and allied soldiers.
+They were to be attended by their own surgeons on parole; and they were to be furnished with medicines and stores from the American hospitals.
+The following modifications were required.
+The hospital stores now at York and Gloucester were to be delivered for the use of the British sick and wounded.
+Passports were to be granted for procuring further supplies from New York, as occasion may require.
+Proper hospitals would be furnished for the reception of the sick and wounded of the two garrisons.

-Article XII.
-Wagons to be furnished to carry the baggage of the officers attending the soldiers, and to surgeons when travelling on account of the sick, attending the hospitals at public expense.

-They are to be furnished if possible.
+Under Article XII, wagons were to be furnished to carry the baggage of the officers attending the soldiers, and to surgeons when travelling on account of the sick, attending the hospitals at public expense.
+This was modified by the addition: “They are to be furnished if possible.”

-Article XIII.
-The shipping and boats in the two harbours, with all their stores, guns, tackling, and apparel, shall be delivered up in their present state to an officer of the navy appointed to take possession of them, previously unloading the private property, part of which had been on board for security during the siege.
+Under Article XIII, the shipping and boats in the two harbors (Yorktown and Gloucester), with all their stores, guns, tackling, and apparel, were to be delivered in their present state to an officer of the French navy appointed to take possession of them.
+The article gave permission for the unloading of private property, part of which had been on board for security during the siege, before the ships were transfered.